Plan Before You Go

-- Time-ticketed reservations should be made in advance before your visit.
-General Admission timed-tickets can be pre-purchased online here.
+- Time can be made in advance before your visit.
+General Admission tickets can be pre-purchased online here.

 - Members need to register first to reserve your free ticket(s).
 You will find this in the upper right-hand corner of the ticketing page.
 If you have questions, please contact: email@example.com

-- Please print or download your tickets to your smart phone and bring with you when you visit.
+- Please print or download your tickets to your smart phone and bring them with you when you visit.

-- Please remember to socially distance during your visit – our reduced capacity, floor markers, signage and time-ticketed reservations will support this.
+- Please remember to socially distance during your visit – our reduced capacity, floor markers, and signage will support this.

 - Parties should remain together, and children should remain with adults.

 - The museum will be frequently disinfecting surfaces and amplifying our cleaning practices.